Fan of the Month

 Q. First off, how and when did you become a Doctor Who fan?

-Q. If you could travel back in time to meet one historical figure, who would it be and why?
+Q. If you could own one prop from the series, what would it be and why?

 Q. Describe what being part of the Doctor Who fandom means to you in 12 words or less.

 A. Friendship, camaraderie, excitement, joy, love, family.
 That is what it means!